Last Updated: 16 Apr, 2024

-Every nonresident alien in the US is obliged to file a federal tax return before the tax deadline, which in 2023 was 18 April.
+Every nonresident alien in the US is obliged to file a federal tax return before the tax deadline, which in 2024 is 15 April.

 If you’re an international student or scholar in the US, by law you must file Form 8843 at least, but depending on your circumstances, you may also need to file a Federal tax return by filing a 1040NR, a State Tax return or two and maybe even a FICA return.